 here is some more information to go along with my earlier “SERENDIPITY” MUGO post from last week.
 I do this after a received a comment on this post from my highly respected Bonsai friend Mario Komsta.
-In witch he explained his concern about using this technique as a method for getting more buds to quickly fill your foliage pads with.
-Believe me I do know that this pulling off needles technique should not be used for this purpose, because it will only work for a short wile!
-Your branch tips will get to thick and ugly in only a few years time!
+In which he explained his concern about using this technique as a method for getting more buds to quickly fill your foliage pads with.
+Believe me, I do know that this pulling off needles technique should not be used for this purpose because it will only work for a short while!
+Your branch tips will get too thick and ugly in only a few years time!
 But it could be helpful to get weaker parts of your branches to bud more!
-And it could be helpful on raw material, were you need a lot of new foliage quickly!
+And it could be helpful on raw material, where you need a lot of new foliage quickly!

 hi hans !

-But reading back what I posted earlier, I see why Mario responded and wanted to worn me and others about what will happen if you leave all these buds on the branch tips for the wrong reasons.
-And for that effort I thank Mario, who is not to selfish to help others.
-He made me see, that I should not over enthusiastically wright a post expecting any one to understand what goos on in my brain! 🙂 I should explain my self better the next time!
-4 days ago I had removed almost all bud on the branch tips, leaving only 2 well placed buds.
+But reading back what I posted earlier, I see why Mario responded and wanted to warn me and others about what will happen if you leave all these buds on the branch tips for the wrong reasons.
+And for that effort, I thank Mario, who is not too selfish to help others.
+He made me see, that I should not over-enthusiastically write a post expecting anyone to understand what goes on in my brain! 🙂 I should explain my self better the next time!
+4 days ago I had removed almost all bud on the branch tips, leaving only 2 well-placed buds.
 I left 3 buds on the weak branches (see pictures below) and that fact, is why I was so excited!
 3 buds on a, earlier, weak branch!!!!
-I wrote this post under the misconception that every one knows that you should only leave two buds on every branch tip.
+I wrote this post under the misconception that everyone knows that you should only leave two buds on every branch tip.
 Especially on a more established tree like this is.
-Because otherwise the branch tips will become to rough and thick in a short period of time.
+Because otherwise, the branch tips will become too rough and thick in a short period of time.
 But this unwanted side effect of the multitude buds growth that happened on my Mugo, was not why I was so excited and I should have explained that right from the start!
 So thanks Mario for your help!
-Here is what I should have posted as a explanation along with the earlier post, this is why I thought this technique could be interesting to me!
+Here is what I should have posted as an explanation along with the earlier post, this is why I thought this technique could be interesting to me!

 Above: 3 days ago I removed all unwanted buds.
 Leaving 2 well places buds.
-The reason why I do this this late, is because until a few weeks ago, they were very hard to keep apart to safely remove them with a small tweezer!
+The reason why I do this late is that until a few weeks ago, they were very hard to keep apart to safely remove them with a small tweezer!

 Above larch picture: This was last September a very weak branch with only a few long needles with a weak bud.
-If I would not had then , for a other reason, pulled off some of the long needles from that year, I now still would have had a weak branch with only one weak candle.
+If I would not have then, for another reason, pulled off some of the long needles from that year, I now still would have had a weak branch with only one weak candle.
 Cutting off that weak candle in mid Summer, would not have let to this much new buds, that I had got with this removing off new needles!
-Only the timing should be a bit better the next time, I believe it is better to pull off the needles in early Summer, when they are still soft.
+Only the timing should be a bit better the next time, I believe it is better to pull off the needles in early Summer when they are still soft.
 This way the new buds that appear can strengthen during that same season!
 I will try it only on the weaker branches and candles!
-On the strong parts of this Pine I will keep on working in the normal way.
-Because I dont want my branch tips to become to full and thick!
-But I do think this could be useful technique to get more buds on a otherwise weak inner branch.
+On the strong parts of this Pine, I will keep on working in the normal way.
+Because I don’t want my branch tips to become too full and thick!
+But I do think this could be a useful technique to get more buds on an otherwise weak inner branch.

 Above quick drawing:

 Right: Sept.
 2008.
-But I had pulled off the to long needles, for pure aesthetic reasons, and that had triggered this tree into survival mode and sure enough it reacted with a abundance of new buds on this and other weak small branches!
-Right bottom drawing: I left 3 buds on these weaker branches.
-Now this otherwise useless branch has a real change to become a strong branch that can become a important part of the branch design.
+But I had pulled off the too long needles, for purely aesthetic reasons, and that had triggered this tree into survival mode and sure enough, it reacted with an abundance of new buds on this and other weak small branches!
+The right bottom drawing: I left 3 buds on these weaker branches.
+Now, this otherwise useless branch has a real chance to become a strong branch that can become an important part of the branch design.
 More important, because it grows strongly there now, I would be able to shorten the big branch it grows from in the future, if this would be necessary!

-So I hope this makes it all a bid more clearer!
+So I hope this makes it all a bit clearer!
 I will keep you all posted if I know something more to tell!
 I am happy with so many buds on my inner growth and weak branches!